Supereg/homebridge-http-switch/README.md

 (This option is only supported when `switchType` is **"stateful"**)
 * `debug` \<boolean\> **optional**: If set to true debug mode is enabled and the plugin prints more detailed information.

-Blow are two example configurations.
+Below are two example configurations.
 One is using simple string urls and the other is using simple urlObjects.
 Both configs can be used for a basic plugin configuration.

 ```json